 Allow yourself the time to visit a place more than once if you can (and at different times).
 Despite all the research online, it’s only when you get there that you can get a sense of the shots available.

-Know where the sun is at all times
+Know where the sun is at all times.

 Get an App like Focalware and learn what it does.
-It’s a compass but also calculates the sun and moon position based on your location on the planet.
+It’s a compass but also calculates the sun and moon’s position based on your location on the planet.
 Focalware has saved me many wasted trips.
 It also gives you the time of sunrise and sunset at your location, which is crucial to work out those golden hour times.

 3. Off the beaten path – the key goal of travel photography

 Scout around online before you leave (thousands of travel blogs exist online or use TripAdvisor) to find interesting places.
 You can also chat with hotel staff or your Airbnb hosts when you get there.
 To tell a good travel story, you want to be where the locals go, and they generally avoid the large throngs of tourists.
-Chat to the locals in shops and restaurants – you might even get a dinner invite if you build up a good relationship over a few visits.
+Chat with the locals in shops and restaurants – you might even get a dinner invite if you build up a good relationship over a few visits.
 Part of travel photography is capturing locals as they go about their daily lives.
 Travel photography is about discovery and experience.
-Why spend the day amongst people from your neck of the woods when you can expand your worldly horizons by meeting people from different cultures and traditions.
+Why spend the day amongst people from your neck of the woods when you can expand your worldly horizons by meeting people from different cultures and traditions?

 “Wherever you go becomes a part of you somehow.” – Anita Desai